batocera-unofficial-addons/batocera-unofficial-addons/README.md

 ⚠️ This menu is not open source, is provided for personal use only, and is protected under a custom license.
 The source code is not publicly distributed due to the sensitive nature of what it provides.
+Full details of it's custom license is included when trying to access the menu.

 ---